Table of Contents

 In an underactive thyroid, your "manager" (TSH) is often high, but your "workers" (T4 and T3) are low.
 When you don’t have enough Free T3 circulating, your metabolic rate drops.
 Your body becomes less efficient at burning calories for fuel, leading to weight gain and a tendency to store more energy as fat.

 It is a common misconception that all weight gained during hypothyroidism is pure body fat.
-Clinical research, including studies highlighted by the American Thyroid Association, suggests that much of the weight gain associated with an underactive thyroid (typically between 5 and 10 pounds) is actually due to the accumulation of salt and water.
+According to the British Thyroid Foundation, much of the weight gain associated with an underactive thyroid is actually due to the accumulation of salt and water in the body's tissues.

 This is often why people notice a "puffy" appearance in the face or ankles.
-When you start medication, the initial drop in weight is frequently the body releasing this excess fluid, rather than a rapid loss of adipose (fatty) tissue.
+When you start medication, the initial drop in weight is frequently the body releasing this excess fluid (oedema), rather than a rapid loss of adipose (fatty) tissue.
+This explains why some people see the scale move quickly in the first few weeks, only for that progress to slow down once the excess water has been shed.
+True fat loss requires the metabolism to be fully regulated and typically involves additional lifestyle efforts.

 Will Medication Lead to Weight Loss?